daifoundation/oasis-direct-proxy/README.md

 ## Oasis Direct Proxy

 When learning about how the Oasis Direct Proxy works, it is important to understand some of the main naming conventions that are used in the contracts.
-Below is a brief glossary to help you better understand the main terminology and variables used within the Oasis Direct Proxy:
+Below is a brief summary to help you better understand the main terminology, variables and methods used within the Oasis Direct Proxy:

-- `sellAllAmount` : this highlights the ideal condition to sell the exact amount provided on the expense of the `buy amount` as (`received`).
+**Methods**:

+- `sellAllAmount`
+- `sellAllAmountPayEth`
+- `sellAllAmountBuyEth`
+- `buyAllAmount`
+- `buyAllAmountPayEth`
+- `buyAllAmountBuyEth`

+The main methods are the `sellAllAmount*` and `buyAllAmount*` and the other methods listed above have the same intention plus extended functionality.

-**Note:** There are cases where the `received` amount could be more or less.
+**Note**: There are cases where the `received` amount could be more or less.
 For example, a token could have been sold for a higher or lower price.

-- `buyAllAmount` : this highlights the ideal condition to buy the exact amount provided on the expense of the `pay amount` as (`deposit`).
-In some cases, the caller will `deposit` a higher amount in order to receive this amount or they will have to `deposit` less.

-Most methods use an argument (`minBuyAmount` / `maxPayAmount`) that protects the caller from losses.
-This covers the case when the caller is trying to `buy` an `exact amount` and is willing to pay with `ETH` .
-In such a case, he/she should send the maximum amount of `ETH` that he/she is willing to pay in order to get the `exact buy amount`.
-This is due to the internal mechanism.
-This value will be used as `maxPayAmount`.
+**Other**:

-`payable` : This is used for those who are not aware of the above modifier.
-In short, it is a simple a way to allow your contract to collect and receive funds in `ETH`.
+`payable` : Enables a contract to collect / receive funds in *`ETH`*

+`Threshold`: The threshold works by determining the lowest possible price that allows the trade to go through and close.
+The threshold sets limit values for  `minBuyAmt` and  `maxBuyAmt`.
+The reason behind the use of `threshold` and its limits is because in some cases when a user submits a transaction, by the time the transaction is actually executed, a [slippage](https://www.investopedia.com/terms/s/slippage.asp) may occur in the price.
+Thus, if the prices drop below the limit, the transaction fails and everything is reverted.
+In order to understand exactly what `threshold` does, let's go though a quick example:

+**Threshold Example:** Let's say that someone wants to sell `10 MKR` at the price of `1.5 MKR/DAI`.
+Suppose the `buyAmt` will be `150 DAI`.
+By the time the transaction is executed, a [slippage](https://www.investopedia.com/terms/s/slippage.asp) may occur.
+This means that the price might have dropped to `1.2 MKR/DAI` and the caller will receive `120 DAI` instead of the exact uint `wethAmt` that was expected ( `150 DAI`).
+In order to mitigate such scenarios, we introduced **threshold** (`minBuyAmt` or `maxPayAmt`).

+The value provided by threshold is that it determines the lowest possible price that allows the trade to go through and close.
+However, if the prices drop below the limit, the transaction fails and everything is reverted.
+Following the example above, one can provide a value (in base units) such as `140 DAI`.
+This will allow the transaction to pass and then the trade will be deemed successful if the price of `MKR/DAI` does not drop below `1.4 MKR/DAI`.

 ## OTC Interface Contract

 This contract provides an interface that exposes the following three methods:

 - `sellAllAmount`
 - `buyAllAmount`
 - `getPayAmount`